Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/gettingstarted.md

 ## Let's Get Started with the Azure Portal

-1. On your virtual machine, click on the Azure Portal icon as shown below.
+1. On your virtual machine, click on the Azure Portal icon as shown below:

    ![](media/sc900-image(1).png)